-The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in April 2016 and July 2013.
+The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Canon EOS 70D are two digital cameras that were announced, respectively, in April 2016 and July 2013.
 The GX80 is a mirrorless interchangeable lens camera, while the 70D is a DSLR.
 The cameras are based on a Four Thirds (GX80) and an APS-C (70D) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX80 vs Canon 70D